 When your child is discharged from hospital you will be given nursing and medical discharge summaries.
 If the medical discharge summary is not available when you leave, it will be posted to you in the mail.
 A copy will also be sent to your general practitioner (GP).

-Your child may need medicines for a few weeks or sometimes longer, depending on his or her heart condition and the type of surgery they have had.
-Your child's cardiologist or surgeon may adjust or stop the medication in follow-up visits.
+Your child may need medicines for a few weeks, or sometimes longer, depending on their heart condition and the type of surgery they have had.
+Your child's surgeon or cardiologist may adjust or stop the medication in follow-up visits.

 During your hospital stay the nurses will give you instructions on how to give medications to your child.
 The more comfortable you feel about giving medications to your child while you are in hospital, the easier it will be at home.

 Sun exposure can slow the healing of your child’s scars.
 Protect your child’s scars from direct sunlight for as long as the scar looks pink and raised.
-It will eventually go back to their normal skin colour.
+Your child’s scar will fade and eventually go back to their normal skin colour.

 It is a good idea to keep strenuous exercise to a minimum in the two weeks after discharge.
+However, light activity can be very helpful to your child’s recovery and can be increased slowly.
 A rest during the day can also be helpful.

-Normal activities can usually start again after the follow-up with your child's cardiologist, unless he or she tells you otherwise.
-If you have any questions about contact sport, check at your follow-up appointments.
+Normal activities can start again after follow-up with your child's cardiologist, usually after six weeks, unless advised otherwise.
+If you have any further questions about activity or contact sport, check at your follow-up appointments.

 Your child may eat and drink as usual, unless a different plan has been provided.
 If a dietitian has helped with your child’s feeding in hospital, it is important to follow this routine at home.

 It is important to watch your child for signs of dehydration.
-Call the Clinical Nurse Consultant (CNC) if you notice less wet nappies, urinating less or a darker colour, dry mouth or sunken fontanelle (the soft spot on your baby’s head).
+Call the Cardiac CNC if you notice your child has less wet nappies, is urinating less or has darker coloured urine, dry mouth or sunken fontanelle (the soft spot on your baby’s head).